See Backup Tool.

 Be aware that cloud backups are not a perfect solution.

-Also see Cloud Hosting with Automated Backups.
+Also see Cloud Hosted Automated Backups.

 Advantages: Automated, with no action required by user after setup.
-Off-site, so protected in case of fire, flood, burglary, etc. While we recommend some solutions that we have reviewed, we do not sell backup solutions or directly backup your data for you.
+Off-site, so protected in case of fire, flood, burglary, etc.

 Disadvantages: Initial setup and the first backup can be time consuming because the initial backup can be very slow.
 While the initial backup could take less than an hour if you are only backing up your database, it can literally take as long as a week if you are including many images.
 Subsequent backups are incremental, only sending the changed data.